 St Laurence has a responsibility to ensure that pupils health is not put at unnecessary risk and as a result does not have to accept a child in school at times where it would be detrimental to the health of other children, for example in the case of infectious diseases.

-Where long term medical needs are identified, the head teacher will agree a written Individual Healthcare Plan (See Appendix 2) with the parents/carers of the child, to ensure the health and safety of the pupil whilst at school.
+Where long term medical needs are identified, the head teacher will agree a written Individual Healthcare Plan (See Appendix 2) with the parents/carers of the child, to ensure the health and safety of the pupil whilst at school (this may also include provision of work if the child must remain at home/hospital).
 The information contained in such a plan must be treated in confidence and used for no other purpose than to support the child in attending school.

 Where a child has an Individual Healthcare Plan this should clearly define what constitutes an emergency and explain what to do.

 Individual Healthcare Plans will be reviewed annually (or more frequently if the child's needs change).

 Where needed, school staff will consult with health and social care professionals to ensure that children with medical conditions are effectively supported.
 Where needed, staff training will be provided to ensure that are properly trained to provide the support that pupils with medical conditions need.

 Children who require access to inhalers or epipens whilst in school are known to school staff and medication is kept where the adult responsible for the child can access it should it be needed.